nyx-space/nyx/README.md

 For Python projects, get started by installing the library via `pip`: `pip install nyx_space`.

 **Important:** The Python package has been temporarily disabled.
 Refer to <https://github.com/nyx-space/nyx/issues/311> for details.

-# License

-Nyx is provided under the [AGPLv3 License](./LICENSE).
-By using this software, you assume responsibility for adhering to the license.
-Refer to [the pricing page](https://nyxspace.com/pricing/?utm_source=readme-price) for an FAQ on the AGPLv3 license.
-Notably, any software that incorporates, links to, or depends on Nyx must also be released under the AGPLv3 license, even if you distribute an unmodified version of Nyx.

 # Versioning